-Chassériau was an astonishingly precocious artist whose talent and enthusiasm earned him admission, at the age of eleven, to the prestigious studio of Ingres, the all-powerful champion of Classicism against the Romanticism of painters like Delacroix.
-The young painter gained the enthusiastic support of the poet and critic Théophile Gautier.
-Chassériau discovered Romanticism, admired Delacroix and freed himself from the influence of his old teacher.
-Sometimes called Remembrance, a young girl modestly hides her tears, but the glorious blond hair rippling down over her classical attire suggests her beauty.
+Théodore Chassériau was an astonishingly precocious artist whose talent and enthusiasm earned him admission, at the age of eleven, to the prestigious studio of Ingres.
+In this painting, a young girl modestly hides her tears, while the glorious blond hair rippling down over her classical attire suggests her beauty.
 In a light that could be dawn or sunset, the sun casts a reddish glow through the knotty trunks of olive trees wreathed in ivy, the symbol of eternal fidelity.
 Neither a pensive Melancholy nor a veiled mourner – two types that were coming back into fashion as the century neared its end – this is, rather, a figure of Grief.
-Less Greek, more Oriental, Chassériau’s increasingly sensual, dazzling Romanticism would bring him great fame before he succumbed to illness at the age of only thirty-seven.
+Chassériau’s increasingly sensual, dazzling Romanticism would bring him great fame before he succumbed to illness at the age of only thirty-seven.